The world’s best private jet destinations – and the luxury hotels to book

 Best airport: Omdop airstrip

-Primarily used for private charters and transfers for those reaching safari camps, Omdop (otherwise known as Duba Plains) is a small airport located in Botswana’s Duba Plains Camp area.
+Primarily used for private charters and transfers for those heading to safari camps, Omdop (also known as Duba Plains) is a small airport located in Botswana’s Duba Plains Camp area.
 It is not used for commercial flights and is therefore fully at the beck and call of smaller aircrafts.
 The airfield is located within a private area of the northern part of the Okavango Delta, a World Heritage Site, and is a stone’s throw away from a number of national parks and safari resorts.

 Where to stay: Sitatunga Private Island Camp